 Importantly, note that the above award redemption structure is only applicable when redeeming for flights operated by Cathay Pacific.
 If you’re redeeming for flights on either a single partner airline or Cathay Pacific plus one partner airline, you’ll need to add 5,000 Asia Miles to all of the above points totals.

-Meanwhile, if you have two or more partner airlines, an entirely separate award chart is used, which we’ll discuss further below.
+(Meanwhile, if you have two or more partner airlines on the itinerary, an entirely separate award chart is used, which we’ll discuss further below.)